orra-dev/orra/docs/grounding.md

 ## FAQs

-**Q: How many examples should I include?**
+**Q: How many use cases should I include?**
-A: Start with 2-3 key examples per major action pattern.
+A: Start with 2-3 key use cases per major action pattern.
 Add more as needed based on testing results.

-**Q: Can I have multiple domain files?**
+**Q: Can I have multiple grounding files?**
 A: Yes!
-Split examples by functionality to keep files focused and maintainable.
+Split use cases by functionality to keep files focused and maintainable.

 **Q: How detailed should capabilities be?**
 A: List specific, atomic capabilities.
 They should match your actual service capabilities.